 A Collapsed Lung

-Perhaps the worst thing a clogged air filter can do to your car is collapse.
+Perhaps the worst thing a dirty air filter can do to your car is collapse.
 If this happens, the air filter can pull away from the seals — even disintegrate — spelling disaster for your engine.
 An unsealed air filter might as well not even be there, as it allows unfiltered air into the engine.
 Airborne debris accelerates wear and fouls injectors and sensors, leading to poor compression, oil leaks, oil burning, cylinder misfire or fuel trim problems, causing the check engine light to illuminate.

 Filter Replacement Factors

-Counterintuitively, clogged air filters don’t affect fuel economy or emissions on computer-controlled gasoline and diesel engines, as long as they were built after the introduction of closed-loop oxygen sensor feedback systems.
+Counterintuitively, dirty air filters don’t affect fuel economy or emissions on computer-controlled gasoline and diesel engines, as long as they were built after the introduction of closed-loop oxygen sensor feedback systems.
 Modern computer-controlled engines can adjust fuel injection to compensate for a dirty air filter, but carbureted engines depend on air flow for fuel delivery.

 A clogged engine air filter needs to be replaced before it damages your engine or slows you down.
 If you’re experiencing performance problems, replace the air filter as soon as possible.
 If you can’t immediately add a new air filter, are off-roading or bugging out, you can tap out excess dust, but never use compressed air to clean a dirty air filter.
 Better yet, carry a spare air filter in your adventure kit.
 Here’s how to change an air filter:

 Check out all the air filters

 Photo courtesy of Flickr.